 We experienced the gardens and houses of the Cotswolds at all levels: the grand, the intimate and the fun’s fancy.
 This was all made possible by Barbara’s flexibility and wonderful connections with the locals from drivers to land owners.

 In addition to the scheduled tours mentioned above Flora Garden Tours offers two special services:

 Any of the scheduled tours may be run on other dates for groups of four or more people;

 Tours to other parts of the British Isles, or tours centred on special interest themes can be arranged on a tailor-made basis.
-Such tours can incorporate castles and stately homes, as well as gardens: see, for example, the North of England (Gardens of Yorkshire and Northumberland).
+Such tours can incorporate castles and stately homes, as well as gardens: see, for example, Yorkshire and Northumberland.

-Special interest themes include National Garden Shows in 2015, Garden Design and Garden History, Tours for Gardeners, Flower Arrangers and Artists, Mediaeval Architecture and English History and Prehistoric and Archaeological sites.
+Special interest themes include Garden Shows Garden Design and Garden History, Tours for Gardeners, Flower Arrangers and Artists, Mediaeval Architecture and English History and Prehistoric and Archaeological sites.

 Your guidance was inspirational!
 Gardens, gardens, gardens is your motto.
 I loved the small cottage gardens and have wonderful visual memories!

 ― D.C. from Alaska USA on a special tour of Yorkshire and Cumbria